mother-of-all-self-hosting/ansible-role-exim-relay/docs/configuring-exim-relay.md

 💡 To improve deliverability, we recommend [relaying email through another SMTP server](#relaying-email-through-another-smtp-server) anyway.

-## Firewall settings
+## Prerequisites

-No matter whether you send email directly (the default) or you relay email through another host (see how below), you'll probably need to allow outgoing traffic for TCP ports 25/587 (depending on configuration).
+To use exim-relay, make sure you have configured the firewall properly.
+You'll probably need to allow outgoing traffic for TCP ports 25/587 (depending on configuration) on your server if you have not.

 ## Adjusting the playbook configuration